zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/market-basket-analysis/introduction/introduction.md

 * Get a high level overview on Oracle Cloud Infrastructure and the architecture for DS/ML
 * Learn how to train ML models for Market Basket Analysis
 * Learn to use OCI Data Science
-* Learn to use Oracle Machine Learning (in-database)
+* Learn to use Oracle Machine Learning
-* Learn to use Oracle Analytics Cloud (specifically ML features)
-* Learn how Graph database is related to ML
-* Learn how to integrate ML into an application (operationalize your results)

 ### Prerequisites